zengm-games/zengm.com/src/posts/2019-10-19-world-domination.md

 **Update, 2021-06-25:** Kiribati is now crossed off the list too!
 Only 3 countries left.

 **Update, 2024-05-07:** Got a user from Nauru!
 Only 2 countries left!

+**Update, 2026-01-01:** Looking over the data from 2025, there were a couple users from the Solomon Islands.
+Now there is only one country left!